Fiorentina struggling to find purple patch

 Only attacking midfielder Riccardo Saponara remains of the group that started that 2016-17 season - and he has been loaned out numerous times in between.

-The years without Europe were not particularly kind to the club, with relegation only narrowly avoided in 2019 as they struggled despite the efforts of recent Serie A-winning coach with AC Milan, Stefano Pioli.
+The years without Europe were not particularly kind to the club, with relegation only narrowly avoided in 2019 as they struggled despite the efforts of AC Milan's recent Serie A-winning coach Stefano Pioli.

 That prompted a revolution as Diego and Andrea Della Valle, the wealthy brothers who own the Tod's shoe empire and bought the club in 2002 following its financial collapse into Italian football's fourth tier, walked away.